 The term “fracking” is a one that you probably have heard.
-Whether it is on the local news channel, online in an article, or in the newspaper – the word is closely associated with the Marcellus shale drilling.
-But what exactly is fracking?
+Whether it is on the local news channel, online in an article, or in the newspaper – the word is closely associated with the shale drilling of the major shale regions in the United States:

 The fracking process is very technical and very intensive.
-Through the drilling process, each well can require up to 6 million gallons of water to reach desired completion.
+Through the drilling process, each well can require up to 6 million gallons of water to reach the desired output.
 Drilling companies typically pipe the water they use from nearby rivers and streams.

-Below is a step by step process of fracking and the steps it takes to extract natural gas from Marcellus Shale.
+Below is a more in-depth step by step description of the fracking process, including the steps it takes to extract natural gas from a typical shale formation.

 Once a drilling location is established, the drilling can begin.
 A drill bit is then mounted on the end of a drill pipe.
 As the bit continues to grind its way down, air is pumped down the pipe to flush rock cuttings from the hole and lift them to the surface.